How to Become a Crisis Intervention Specialist

 A crisis intervention professional intervenes when these problematic scenarios occur.
 Although it's a rewarding and satisfying profession, students pursuing a career in crisis intervention should think carefully about whether the profession is right for them.
-It's a demanding job that comes with the possibility of long hours, challenging circumstances, and a high risk of burnout.
+It's a demanding job with the possibility of long hours, challenging circumstances, and a high risk of burnout.

 Step 1: Complete a Crisis Intervention Specialist Degree